The Camp Band?

 By Pati Egan

+Sometimes staff and CITs did the drumming.
+This original bass drum now has a happy home as an artifact in the Archives Room.
 I remember that I got to play the drums my first week as a camper.
-An announcement was made that those who wanted to try out should remain in the Dining Hall after dinner.
-We had to show that we could hold the drumsticks correctly, and do something else that I don’t remember.
+An announcement was made that those who wanted to try out should remain in the (Original) Dining Hall after dinner.
+We had to show that we could hold the drumsticks correctly & do something else that I don’t remember.

 The Camp Band had a short lifespan.
 By the mid-1970s staff took over the drum duties.
 The bugle call was played over the Public Address System when a bugler could not be found among the staff.
 The Office Manager and the Riflery Instructor would have to listen closely for the command “Staff about face – hand salute.”
 The Riflery Instructor would light an announcer bomb that would go off over Central.
-The Office Manager would hit the play button on the tape recorder to begin the bugle call.
+The office manager would hit the play button on the tape recorder to begin the bugle call.

 The Camp Band met its demise most likely due to a few factors.
 Band instruments are delicate, the cost to maintain them was probably prohibitive.
 Many elementary schools dropped band in the late 1970s.